aadelaa11/LegalToolkit/README.md

     - Invoice Extract URL:
     - Email Correspondence with Attached Invoice Extract URL:
 3. Select:
-    - Letter Tone: Professional (Intensity 10)
+    - Letter Tone: Professional (Intensity 6)
     - Response Days: 14
+    - State: Victoria
     - Include Interest and Legal Cost Clauses in Demand Letter
 4. Check:
-    - ❌ Offer Payment Plan
+    - ✅ Offer Payment Plan
     - ❌ Suggest Mediation
     - ✅ Demand full payment
-5. Click Generate Letter of Demand Document – download .docx
-6. Click Run Predictive Legal Analysis (May take 1-2 minutes to generate)
+5. Click Run Predictive Legal Analysis (May take 1-2 minutes to generate)Click
+6. Generate Letter of Demand Document – download .docx
 7. Scroll to “Response Deadline Calculator”
     - Start Date: today’s date
     - Days to respond: 14 days
     - Count weekends: ❌
+8. Ask an AI legal question:
+   - "What happens if the debtor ignores the demand letter and does not pay?"
-8. Expected Outcome:
+9. Expected Outcome:
     - Predictive report includes probability (e.g., “Pre-litigation Recovery Probability: 60%” and “Litigation Success Probability: 75%”) also includes likelihood of a contract being formed as a means to assess the strength of your claim.
     - Letter of demand document generated successfully and includes all specified clauses
+    - AI gives explanation of next legal steps

 ---
 ## Artifacts